DiffDock: Diffusion Steps, Twists, and Turns for Molecular Docking: Method

 We construct the score model $\ss(\xx, \yy, t)$ and the confidence model $\dd(\xx, \yy)$ to take as input the current ligand pose $\xx$ and protein structure $\yy$ in 3D space.
 The output of the confidence model is a single scalar that is $SE(3)$-invariant (with respect to joint rototranslations of $\xx, \yy$) as ligand pose distributions are defined relative to the protein structure, which can have arbitrary location and orientation.
 On the other hand, the output of the score model must be in the tangent space $T_\rr \mathbb{T}_3 \oplus T_R SO(3) \oplus T_{\boldsymbol{\theta}} SO(2)^m$.
 The space $T_\rr \mathbb{T}_3 \cong \mathbb{R}^3$ corresponds to translation vectors and $T_R SO(3) \cong \mathbb{R}^3$ to rotation (Euler) vectors, both of which are $SE(3)$-equivariant.
 Finally, $T_{\boldsymbol{\theta}} SO(2)^m$ corresponds to scores on $SE(3)$-invariant quantities (torsion angles).
 Thus, the score model must predict two $SE(3)$-equivariant vectors for the ligand as a whole and an $SE(3)$-invariant scalar at each of the $m$ freely rotatable bonds.

 The score model and confidence model have similar architectures based on $SE(3)$-equivariant convolutional networks over point clouds \citep{thomas2018tensor, e3nn}.
-The fundamental difference between them is the scale at which they operate: while the score model only considers a coarse-grained representation of the protein with only its $\alpha$-carbon atoms, the confidence model has access to the full atomic structure of the protein.
+However, the score model operates on a coarse-grained representation of the protein with $\alpha$-carbon atoms, while the confidence model has access to the all-atom structure.
 This multiscale setup yields improved performance and a significant speed-up w.r.t. doing the whole process at the atomic scale.
 The architectural components are summarized below and detailed in Appendix~\ref{app:architecture}.

-Structures are represented as heterogeneous geometric graphs formed by ligand atoms, protein residues, and protein atoms (the latter only for the confidence model).
+Structures are represented as heterogeneous geometric graphs formed by ligand atoms, protein residues, and (for the confidence model) protein atoms.
 Residue nodes receive as initial features language model embeddings trained on protein sequences \citep{Lin2022ESM2}.
 Nodes are sparsely connected based on distance cutoffs that depend on the types of nodes being linked and on the diffusion time.
-Intuitively, nodes are connected with the range of elements that they might be closely interacting with; this range may span widely at the start of the diffusion but is narrow at the end.
-Convolutional layers simultaneously operate with different sets of weights for different connection types (so 9 sets of weights for the confidence model and 4 for the score at every layer) and generate scalar and vector representations for each node.

 The ligand atom representations after the final interaction layer are then used to produce the different outputs.
 To produce the two $\mathbb{R}^3$ vectors representing the translational and rotational scores, we convolve the node representations with a tensor product filter placed at the center of mass.
 For the torsional score, we use a pseudotorque convolution to obtain a scalar at each rotatable bond of the ligand analogously to \citet{jing2022torsional}, with the distinction that, since the score model operates on coarse-grained representations, the output is not a pseudoscalar (its parity is neither odd nor even).
-Finally, the confidence model's output is produced by mean-pooling the ligand atoms' scalar representations followed by a fully connected layer.
+For the confidence model, the single scalar output is produced by mean-pooling the ligand atoms' scalar representations followed by a fully connected layer.